 - The whole point of the 2008 Cable series◊ is to protect the mutant messiah baby from Bishop, who thinks her existence will lead to a Bad Future.

 - Nomad, who picks up the baby Bucky in the first story rc and carries her around through most of the series run.

-- Famous example from the classic Chinese novel Romanceofthe Three Kingdoms (referenced in Red Cliff entry above), where Zhao Yun, a hero in service of warlord Liu Bei, defeats some 50 warriors in service of rival warlord Cao Cao in single-combat while carrying his lord's infant heir.
+- Famous example from the classic Chinese novel Romanceofthe Three Kingdoms, where Zhao Yun, a hero in service of warlord Liu Bei, defeats some 50 warriors in service of rival warlord Cao Cao in single-combat while carrying his lord's infant heir.